Az-otrope/Starbucks-users-segmentation-and-promotion-targetting/README.md

 | Matplotlib | 3.3.2|

 ## Results <a name="Results"></a>
-Based on the extensive EDA, two groups of customers were found to be responsive to offers and likely to make a purchase (convert).
+Based on the extensive EDA, four (4) groups of customers were found to be responsive to offers and likely to make a purchase (convert).

-**Male Adult**:<br>
-- most responsive (received, viewed) to offers
+**Receive offers regularly** <br>
+- convert very well
 - is also currently the target audience to receive many offers compared to other genders in all age group

-**Female Adult**:<br>
+- male and female identified

+**Receive BOGOs** <br>
+- convert very well
+- mainly receive BOGOs offers and utilize them
+- male and female identified

+**Don't receive BOGOs at all, but mainly discounts** <br>
+- rarely receive any BOGOs
-- most likely to make a purchase using offers (completed)
+- make frequent purchases with or without offers

+**Receive many offers but don't convert** <br>
+- frequently receive offers but never open nor complete
+- mainly male

-- Type of offers: We can continue to send out discounts and BOGO since they drive customers’ buying decisions.
-The reward value also excites customers.
+We can continue to send out offers that are discount and BOGO since they drive customers' buying decisions.
+The reward value also excite customers.

-- The source of offers that highly correlates with conversion rate is the website.
-Here is the cue that we should focus on optimizing the presentation of offers on the Starbucks homepage.
+The source of offers that highly correlates with conversion rate are social and website.
+Here is the cue that we should focus on optimizing the presentation of offers on Starbucks social platform and homepage.

 ## Discussion <a name="Discussion"></a>
 More sophisticated strategies could be employed to achieve a higher conversion rate among Starbucks customers.
 Uplift modeling can be used to identify the right customer group for a specific promotion.
 The uplift model method of "two classifiers" can be used.
 The process will consist of two steps: